top of page

 The Pledge is an agreement to ensure competence and compliance are at the heart of all business operations – and to encourage suppliers to do the same.
 Its aim is to spotlight competence in the industry – and to make BESA members stand out in the market.

-BESA Member Pledge - first signatories
+BESA Member Pledge - some of the first signatories

-BESA Member Pledge - first signatories
+BESA Member Pledge - some of the first signatories

 Speaking at the Conference, BESA CEO David Frise (pictured) said this would create a powerful incentive for clients to specify BESA members because of their ability to prove their technical and professional competence through the Association’s technical membership audit process.